 There were also studies of language, and people started to build these statistical models of representing words as these vectors, as this array of floating point numbers.

 For example, in 2013, Czech researcher Mikolov co-published Word2Vec paper (later also FastText).
 Word2vec is a method to represent each word as one vector.
 Then in 2017, transformer architecture was able to accept multiple words.
-These models are able to represent entire paragraphs of text in context, and not only each word individually.
-They represent the text in sequence of many dimensional vector.
-It is possible to get good results with these.
-In particular, people started predicting next word in web-scale datasets and getting high accuracies and high text compression.
+These models are able to represent entire paragraphs of text in context as a vector, and not only each word individually. .
+In particular, people started predicting (inferring) next word in web-scale datasets and getting high accuracies and high text compression.

 Now we are just in the situation where we also implemented this reinforcement learning from human feedback (RLHF), where we started hiring experts, and we getting dedicated hardware, and AGI is just behind the corner, right?
 Suddenly it sounds similar to what we already heard.
 I mean, are we in 2023 just before another AI winter?
 Is this really the winning approach, is this the final answer, or do we need to add something more?